Microneedling with CBD for Acne

 The trial requires that you stop using certain acne treatments like Accutane, benzoyl peroxide, azelaic acid, salicylic acid, and hydroquinone before joining.
 If you're using these, you'll need to stop 30 days before starting the study.

-Is microneedling with CBD safe for humans?
+What prior data suggests that microneedling with CBD is safe for treating acne?

 KK